STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 8.4 Your historical billing information

-We provide you with online access (via portal/mobile app) to your past 12 months bills free of charge.
-However, we may charge you if you require information going back more than 12 months, or if you request for hardcopies to be printed and sent to you.
-Additional charge on your historical billing information is $21.80 (incl. of 9% GST) per request on each premise.
-Charge on print and mailing of hardcopy bills is $3.27 per bill (incl. of 9% GST).
+We provide you with online access (via portal or mobile app) to your past 12 months’ bills free of charge.
+However, we may charge you if you require information going back more than 12 months, or if you request hard copies to be printed and sent to you.
+The charge for historical billing information is $21.80 (inclusive of 9% GST) per request for each premises.
+The charge for printing and mailing hard-copy bills is $3.27 per bill (inclusive of 9% GST).

 9. PAYING YOUR BILL